-Mr. Williams has an unprecedented record of success as a litigator.
-He has obtained hundreds of millions of dollars for his clients.
-He has obtained a litany of multi-million dollar jury verdicts and judgments including a recent victory of $49.8 million in New Orleans, Louisiana.
-He has also collected countless million and multi-million dollar settlements for his plaintiff clients.
-Often referred to as “rescue counsel”, Williams is frequently hired as trial counsel to be implanted alongside existing counsel into ongoing high stakes and high value litigation.
-His litigation success for businesses caused him to be one of only seven lawyers inducted into the inaugural class of the CityBusiness magazine “Hall of Fame” at the young age of 33 years old.
-New Orleans Magazine, in their 2017 annual review of the city’s top lawyers, made Williams their pick for “Bet – the – Company Litigations.”
+Mr. Williams has an unprecedented record of success as a high stakes trial lawyer.
+He has obtained hundreds of millions of dollars for individuals and small businesses.
+His trial victories have saved companies from financial ruin by stopping runaway jury verdicts in multi-million and multi-billion dollar lawsuits against them.
+Often referred to as “rescue counsel”, Williams is frequently hired as trial counsel to be implanted alongside existing counsel into ongoing high stakes and high value plaintiff and defense litigation.
+In 2007, at 33 years old and after only eight years of practicing law, an impressive record of courtroom wins caused him to be the youngest of seven lawyers inducted into the inaugural class of the CityBusiness magazine “Hall of Fame”.
+New Orleans Magazine, in their 2017 annual review of the region’s top lawyers, made Williams their pick for “Bet – the – Company Litigation.”

 In 2009-2010, Mr. Williams took a leave of absence from practicing law to serve as the judge (pro tempore) presiding over Division “J” of the Civil District Court for the Parish of Orleans.
 He was unanimously appointed by the Louisiana Supreme Court to fill a vacancy on the court.
 Williams was only 35 years old at the time, making him the youngest judge in the State of Louisiana.